 2. Froot Loop Paint

-Want to make edible paint for babies without food colouring?
-This recipe is also yogurt-based, but its colour comes from crushed Froot Loops, which, according to Kellogg’s website, contain no artificial colours.
+Want to make edible paint for babies without food coloring?
+This recipe is also yogurt-based, but its color comes from crushed Froot Loops, which, according to Kellogg’s website, contain no artificial colors.
 This one could be a good option for kids who are sensitive to food dyes!
-(You can also use Kool-Aid or sprinkle colouring if ever you don’t have Froot Loops.)
+(You can also use Kool-Aid or sprinkle coloring if ever you don’t have Froot Loops.)

 Read the full tutorial: Taste-Safe Froot Loop Paint